2014 – 2015

 M.A.
 Teaching English as a Second Language

-The following departments and interdisciplinary areas offer graduate courses, but no graduate degree: Anthropology and Sociology, Art, Linguistics, Theatre Arts, and Women's and Gender Studies.
+The following departments and interdisciplinary areas offer graduate courses, but no graduate degree: Accounting, Anthropology and Sociology, Art, Chemistry, Economics/Finance, Linguistics, Management, Marketing, Nutrition, Pharmaceutical Product Development, and Women’s and Gender Studies.

 College Literature: A Journal of Critical Literary Studies is dedicated to publishing original and innovative scholarly research across the various periods, intellectual fields, and geographical locations that comprise the changing discipline of Anglophone and comparative literary studies.
 Graham MacPhee of the Department of English serves as editor.